robinssq/api-docs/docs/tagmerchant.rst

      - Required.
 The number of this product purchased in this order.

-Full Example (remember, replace ACCOUNT NAME with your account name) Also - this is just an example, you can't copy and paste it as is.
-You need to insert the checkout data from your page into our data layer using javascript before loading the Narrativ tag.
+Full Example (remember, replace ACCOUNT NAME with your account name)

+What you see below is just an example.
+You cannot copy and paste it as is.
+Insert the check out information from your own page into our data layer using Javascript before loading the Narrativ tag.

 ::

     <!-- begin NARRATIV jstag -->